AhmedAmgadElsharkawy/DeepSee/README.md

     python main.py
 ```

-Freeze the requirements after installing new package
+Freeze the requirements after installing a new package

 ```
     pip freeze > requirements.txt